BlogWhat Does "Message Blocking Is Active" Mean? [Causes and Fixes]

 Additionally, if you have overdue phone bills, your carrier may suspend your line, blocking all communication, including text messages.

-How to Fix Message Blocking Is Active on iPhone and Android
+How to Fix Message Blocking Is Active on iPhone and Android?

 To resolve the messaging blocking error, first ensure your carrier plan supports SMS, then review your phone's blocked contacts list and unblock the recipient if necessary.
 If the issue persists, try restarting your phone, resetting network settings, or contacting your carrier for further assistance.